akmistry/akmistry.github.io/content/posts/2022-10-17-sparsearray.md

 is 16 bytes, since they are interfaces, so the array consumes 3125008 bytes (~3 MB).
 This is almost the entire L3 cache on this CPU, leaving little room for the sparse arrays.
-Since element are accessed randomly, and we're doing a very hand wavey analysis, we can assume that the first level in the sparse vector causes no cache misses, but every access of the sparse 256-element array causes a cache miss.
+Since element are accessed randomly, and we're doing a very hand wavy analysis, we can assume that the first level in the sparse vector causes no cache misses, but every access of the sparse 256-element array causes a cache miss.